 But the Berdimuhamedow regime hasn’t neglected its conventional hard power.
 The existing inventory of Soviet-era towed howitzers have been augmented with BM-21 Grad launchers, newer Grad launchers from Belarus, and the deadly Russian BM-30 Smerch.

 Turkmenistan’s air defenses are even more formidable today compared to the previous decade.
 Last week two medium-range systems were in Independence Square, these were the Chinese HQ-7B and the Russian S-125 Neva/Pechora.
-Ever conscious of aerial threats, the Turkmen army has brought the SA-18 Igla MANPAD to the squad level as these were carried by soldiers in trucks and APCs throughout the parade.
+Ever conscious of aerial threats, the Turkmen army have stocked up on Chinese-made MANPADS and issued them at the squad level as these were carried by soldiers in trucks and APCs throughout the parade.

 Absent from last week’s parade were Turkmenistan’s truly impressive fleet of UAVs as only small models were displayed.
 Again, last year’s show was more helpful in revealing the scale of this capability.
 Turkmenistan is one of the few countries in the world with a large armed drone fleet.
 These were bought from China in recent years and include the CH-3 and the jet-powered WJ-600A/D. Other UAVs in the Turkmen arsenal are the Italian Falco and Israeli Orbiter 3 mini drones.